Jooyeshgar/FreeAmir/README.md

 **License:**

-This project is licensed under the MIT License.
+This project is licensed under the GPL-3 License.
 See the LICENSE: LICENSE file for details.

 **Support:**